Prospective Graduate Students

 Q: By what date must the department receive my application materials?

-The department begins reviewing applications on January 10, so ideally your application will be complete by this date (e.g., letters of recommendation, GRE scores, statement of your professional interests and goals, academic transcripts).
+The department begins reviewing applications on on December 16, so ideally your application will be complete by this date (e.g., letters of recommendation, GRE scores, statement of your professional interests and goals, academic transcripts).

 Q: How can I be sure that I am considered for financial support?